Request Private Consultation

 8. Private sale through collector networks, zero fees, maximum risk

 Selling within a trusted collector circle or a moderated forum costs nothing and can achieve full retail.
 It also concentrates every risk on you: authentication disputes, payment fraud, chargebacks, shipping loss.
 At F.P.
 Journe values, a single failed transaction erases years of fee savings.
-If you go this route, insist on escrow, insured shipping and documented condition, or let a broker carry that risk for 10%.
+If you go this route, insist on independently verified payment, insured shipping and documented condition, or use a seller-side mandate whose fee and expected net are written before outreach.

 Also commonly named, and where they actually fit